 - Seams: It is important that the seams on your shorts do not contribute to chaffing.
 A good quality thread and well-thought-out panel design are the best way to achieve this.

-- Budget: You can buy padded cycling shorts for $10 all the way up to $200.
-While the more expensive ones will obviously have more advanced padding and materials, you can likely find a cheaper pair that will suit your needs.
+- Budget: You can buy padded cycling shorts from ten up to hundreds of dollars.
+While the more expensive ones might have more advanced features, you can find a cheaper pair that will suit your needs.

 Although it may seem odd, remember that you typically do not wear underwear under your cycling shorts.